Gelotto/cw-verdict/README.md

 - choice: winning choice index output by script

-Only members of the "jury" can execute the `decide` method, in which they upload the result of running the ballot's decision script.
+Only members of the "jury" can execute the `decide` method, in which they upload the result of running the trial's decision script.
 The last "juror" to execute this method puts the contract into the `decided` state in which, after a defined period of time, winners can claim their prize.
 If any member of the jury submits a winning choice that differs from the winning choices uploaded by other members